 - Calibrating the speaker test.
 Press and release the control button and a test tone is played. - Resetting the product to factory default settings.
-See .
+See . - Connecting to a one-click cloud connection (O3C) service over the internet.
+To connect, press and release the button, then wait for the status LED to flash green three times.

-Microphone disable switch
+Microphone switch

-For location of the microphone disable switch, see .
+For location of the microphone switch, see .

-The microphone disable switch is used to mechanically turn the microphone ON or OFF.
+The microphone switch is used to mechanically turn the microphone ON or OFF.
 The factory default setting for this switch is ON.